ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 So we can have a sequence of the base type, add various subtypes, and then iterate over the list to draw all the various subtypes.
-Of course, in the same way, we could do many more task like moving, rotating or storing all the [objects]{.obj} in one call.
+Of course, in the same way, we could do many more task like moving, rotating or storing all the [objects] in one call.
 The compiler does the right dynamic dispatching for us, we have just to provide all necessary methods.
 The need of the base method seems to be a bit strange, some other OOP languages do not need that.
 The base method is marked by a